AnxianZhang/TP3_matrice/README.md

 # Context
-This project was created at university.
+This project was **created at university**.
 Its aim is to manipulate adjacency matrices.

 # Installation
 1. Download GCC.